 This is a beautiful, brand new seven-bedroom chalet in a perfect position, just seconds from the pistes.

-Chalet Lucaval already exists, but during summer 2019 it is being entirely re-modelled as we write.
+Chalet Lucaval already exists, but over summer 2019 it has been entirely rebuilt.
 Almost nothing remains of the old chalet, which was already very comfortable.
 The new chalet is bigger and smarter.
-The people doing the work are the company responsible for most of Val d’Isère’s high-end developments in recent years, such as our chalets Ptarmigan, Perdrix and Pic Noir, and it is going to be very special indeed.
+The people doing the work are the company responsible for most of Val d’Isère’s high-end developments in recent years, such as our chalets Ptarmigan, Perdrix and Pic Noir, and it is very special indeed.

-For après-skiers, Lucaval is six minutes’ walk from the excellent Étincelle restaurant, or ten from the Cocorico pre-dinner den of debauchery and Doudoune nightclub.
+For après-skiers, Lucaval is six minutes’ walk from the very smart Étincelle restaurant, or ten from the slightly less smart Cocorico après-ski club.
 (We never trust these “just a few seconds…” sales pitches, but it certainly won’t take you longer.
 It was paced out by a pensioner in heavy snowboots.
-OK, he wasn’t pushing a double buggy through a foot of powder with a leg in plaster, but he’s not Usain Bolt either…) Getting home is even more painless: as well as the aforementioned Train Bleu and Land Rover, Doudoune drives patrons home until dawn in its minibus.
+OK, he wasn’t pushing a double buggy through a foot of powder with a leg in plaster, but he’s not Usain Bolt either…)

 Lucaval has five gorgeous bedrooms in the main part of the chalet, each with its own bath or shower and wc.
-Bedroom 5 has an extra pair of bunk beds that can accommodate one or two children.
+Bedroom 4 and 5 each have an extra single child’s bed.